LERCO

 • Functional testing of positive hits

-• Analysis of therapeutic signaling modulation
+• Therapeutic modulation of signaling

 • Selection of candidate processes and therapeutic targets

-• Preparation of cell culture models
+• Preparation of cell models, organoids, and in vivo (mouse) models

-• Testing of organoids
+• Testing and analysis of organoids and in vivo models

 • Identification and testing of cell types